mmerabet42/GameEngine_v4/README.md

 The project isn't done, and has been developed in a Windows OS on the Visual Studio IDE, so it may not compile on other OS's.

-But a new version is on its way.
+But a new and better version is on its way with a deeper documentation.